VitalyKondratiev/vscode-sshextension/README.md

   * Type: `Boolean`
   * Defaut: `false`

-Open the project directory from ftp-simple config, if it exists, after starting the SSH session started with the button in status bar.
+Open the project directory from the ftp-simple config, if it exists, after starting the SSH session.
 For example:
 ```json
 {